 When your luggage arrives in your Disney cruise stateroom the unpacking process becomes so much easier if you have Packing Cubes.
 You just take them out of your suitcase and throw them straight into a drawer.
 Easy.

 This is another one that you will find on a lot of Disney cruise packing lists.
 However, extension cords and surge protectors are prohibited items on Disney cruises.

 The problem is that there aren’t that many outlets on all the Disney cruise ships, even after all the dry dock improvements.

-With more and more phone and tablet devices you can find yourself fighting over the outlets with your family members!
+With more and more phone and tablet devices, you can find yourself fighting over the outlets with your family members!

-Disney cruise lines is always concerned with safety on board.
+Disney cruise lines are always concerned with safety on board.
 This is why they ban electrical appliances including “rice cookers, hot plates, coffee makers, blenders, electric irons, electric blankets, heating pads, bottle sterilizers and warmers”.

 I have to confess I have never been tempted to take a rice cooker on board!
 However, the one that most people get confused about is if it is OK to take an iron on a Disney cruise.
 It isn’t.